Pakistan Telecommunication Authority: Leadership

-The Authority consists of a Chairman, Member (Finance) and Member (Compliance & Enforcement).
+The Authority consists of a chairman, member (finance) and member (compliance & enforcement).

-Current

-Chairman PTA seat is currently vacant. as Major General (R) Amir Azeem Bajwa HI(M) relenquished the charge after completion of tenure.
+Chairman PTA is Major General (R) Hafeezur Rehman.
+Previously it was vacant as Major General (R) Amir Azeem Bajwa HI(M) relinquished the charge after completion of tenure.
 Muhammad Naveed is Member (Finance) and Dr. Khawar Siddique Khokhar is Member (Compliance & Enforcement).

 Licensing

 NGMS Spectrum Auction 2004

 PTA conducted first spectrum auction in 2004, in which a total of 13.6 MHz spectrum in 900 and 1800 MHz was sold at US$582 Million.
 As a result of auction, Telenor and Warid Telecom entered Pakistan's telecom market.

 NGMS Spectrum Auction 2014

 PTA auctioned spectrum for 3G and 4G services in 2014.
 One 4G license and three 3G licenses were finally auctioned on 23 April 2014.
 The 4G license was bagged by Zong (as well as 10 MHz 3G license), while the 3G licenses were auctioned to Telenor (5 MHz), Mobilink (10 MHz) and Ufone (5 MHz).
 While Warid Pakistan was the only operator in Pakistan not to bid on the auction; Later on, Warid started LTE services using a previously acquired technology neutral license.
 The auction raised a total of $1.22 billion including 10% advance tax for the government of Pakistan.